 Truck Driving Schools in Arkansas (AR)

-Truck driving schools in Arkansas are located throughout the state including the Memphis metropolitan area, Pine Bluff, Little Rock, Newport, Marked Tree, El Dorado, and Forrest City.
-Arkansas truck driving schools offer the training you need to obtain your commercial drivers license (CDL), which you need to drive a Class A, B or C commercial vehicle.
+Truck driving schools in Arkansas are located throughout the state, including Little Rock, Newport, Marked Tree, and other cities.
+Arkansas truck driving schools offer the training you need to obtain your commercial driver's license (CDL), which is required to be able to drive a Class A, B or C commercial vehicle and gain employment with big trucking companies in the state such as Rich Logistics, Diamond State Trucking, and more.
 CDL license candidates must be at least 18 years old (21 years old for interstate truck driving), meet physical qualification standards and pass a vision test.
 CDL applicants must also pass a general knowledge exam and a three-part skills test, which includes a pre-trip vehicle inspection, a basic vehicle control test, and an on-road driving test.
 Additional knowledge and skills tests may be required depending on the class of license and endorsements you need--for example, to transport hazardous materials.
 Arkansas truck driving schools will prepare you to pass these examinations.

 To find a truck driving school in Arkansas, check out the featured trucking schools below.